leimingyu/block_trace_analyzer/readme.md

 * step 2: use read_trace.ipynb

 you can visualize the timeline using the python notebook.
 Search instances when the two kernels will have execution overlapping.

+for mem_mem, 12000 - 300000 seems to be a good overlapping test range.

+* step 3: generate the trace for prefound search range

 ### Reference